kolkhis/tech-notes/networking/tcp.md

 ## Three-Way Handshake

+This is a basic rundown of how TCP works.

 TCP operates using a three-way handshake process.
 It does this by setting flags in segments sent via layer 4 of the OSI model (the transport layer).